praveens-git-bit/PreDay_Ignite2024/Exercise1.md

 ![task-1.3-ext-shortcut10.png](media/labMedia/task-1.3-ext-shortcut10.png)

 11. And there you go!
 Your shortcut is now ready!
-Simply click (do not expand) on the newly created shortcut named **litwaredata**.
+Click (do not expand) on the newly created shortcut named **litwaredata**.

 ![task-wb7.png](media/labMedia/64.1.png)